tbrown/adventures/stories/dani-meadow-mouse/level-22.md

   </figure>
 </aside>

 <p>Dani giggled all afternoon thinking about that game of hide and seek.
-Reddy had been "it" all the time, for never once had she caught Dani.
+Reddy had been "it" all the time, for never once had he caught Dani.
 Finally Reddy had given up in disgust and gone off to find something else for dinner.
 In her funny little squeaky voice Dani shouted:</p>

 <blockquote>
   <p class="q">